microclimate-dev2ops/microclimate-dev2ops.github.io/what-is.md

 Enables you to create microservices and automated builds in Docker from the beginning.
 Eliminate the need to recreate problems that only happen on one machine, or differences when switching to containers in production.
 The environment is also built using Docker, enabling you to run it locally or host it on the cloud platform for use over the web.
 You can bypass issues with local settings or installers for multiple tools.

 #### Fast and flexible development
-Enables you to generate microservices in Java, Node.js and Swift; edit and see your changes as you go.
+Enables you to generate microservices in Java, Node.js, Swift and, [by extension](addingdevelopmentlanguages), any language of your choice, including Go and Python.
+Edit and see your changes as you go.
 When coding is complete, you can check it in and the pipeline automatically builds and deploys to Kubernetes.
 Save time with application monitoring tools and an HTTP load-driver to start.
 Each is preinstalled and preconfigured, and you can add more tools as needed.

-#### Multiple IDE options
-Includes Theia IDE in the box.
-Microclimate can also leverage popular IDEs including Eclipse, Visual Studio Code, Orion, and Atom IDE, for more information, see [Setting up your own IDE to use with Microclimate](settingownide).

 ## IBM Cloud Private
 IBM Cloud Private provides an integrated IaaS and PaaS environment that can be deployed on premise, behind firewalls, and managed and controlled by any user that the enterprise determines.
 For containerized applications, IBM Cloud Private offers a Kubernetes-based container orchestrator, a private image repository, along with security, event management, a management console, and monitoring frameworks.